dekuNukem/duckyPad/getting_started.md

 * To change keyboard layout, **`HOLD DOWN TOP LEFT KEY`** while **`PLUGGING IT IN`**, then select your layout.

 ## Help!
-My duckyPad isn't working properly!
+It's not working!

 Are you using **`AMD motherboard?`** If so, read about the [USB chipset bug here!](https://www.tomshardware.com/uk/news/amd-suggest-possible-fixes-for-usb-connectivity-issues)

-Try using a USB hub, updating chipset drivers, or different ports.
+Try using a USB hub, update chipset drivers, or different ports.

 For other issues, check out the [troubleshooting guide](troubleshooting.md).